-The MND Just in Case kit is designed to hold medication that may be needed if a person with MND experiences a sudden change in their symptoms, such as breathlessness, coughing or choking.
+The MND Just in Case kit is designed to hold medication that may be needed if a person with MND experiences a sudden change in their symptoms, such as breathlessness, coughing, sensations of choking or actual choking.

 Most people will never need to use the kit, but it is there to provide reassurance that help is there if needed.

 There are two sections inside the kit: